clindsay94/Connors-PC-Remote/.copilot-tracking/changes/20251117-phase2-mvvm-refactor.md

 - `CPCRemote.UI/Pages/ServiceManagementPage.xaml.cs` - Removed code-behind logic and connected the view to the view model.
 - `CPCRemote.UI/App.xaml.cs` - Registered the `ServiceManagementViewModel` for dependency injection.
 - `CPCRemote.UI/CPCRemote.UI.csproj` - Added `CommunityToolkit.Mvvm` and `Microsoft.Extensions.DependencyInjection` packages.
+- `CPCRemote.UI/QuickActionsPage.xaml` - Refactored to use data binding with the new view model.
+- `CPCRemote.UI/QuickActionsPage.xaml.cs` - Removed code-behind logic and connected the view to the view model.
+- `CPCRemote.UI/App.xaml.cs` - Registered the `QuickActionsViewModel` for dependency injection.

 ### Removed